picocode1/Ghidra-Signature/README.md

 # Ghidra Signature
-Gets gamesense FFI signatures with ghidra
+Gets csgo FFI signatures with ghidra

 ## How to install